Tyrus Wong: Early life

 On October 25, 1910, Wong was born as Wong Gen Yeo, in Toisan, Kwangtung, China.
 Wong's father was "Ben" Sy Po Wong (1871-1935).
 Wong's mother was Lee See.

 On December 30, 1919, Wong and his father boarded the ship S.S.
 China and sailed to California, U.S. In 1920, when he was nine years old, Wong and his father immigrated to the United States, and never again came into contact with his mother and sister.
-Wong was initially held at the Angel Island Immigration Station, due to the Chinese Exclusion Act.
+Wong was initially held at the Angel Island Immigration Station due to the Chinese Exclusion Act.
 There he was separated from his father while he waited to be questioned about his identity.
 Because most Chinese immigration was prohibited under the Chinese Exclusion Act, Wong and his father had to immigrate illegally under assumed identities as "paper sons" of Chinese American sponsors.
 Wong's paper son name was Look Tai Yow.
 He did not gain American citizenship until 1946, after the repeal of the Exclusion Act.
 After a month, Wong was released from Angel Island.
 Wong and his father initially relocated to Sacramento.
 Wong and his father later moved the family to Los Angeles.

 Wong's art was encouraged by his father who had him practice calligraphy every night, since they could not afford to give him an art education.
 While attending Benjamin Franklin Junior High in Pasadena, Wong's teachers noticed his artistic ability and he received a summer scholarship at the Otis Art Institute.
 Wong decided to leave junior high for a full-time scholarship at Otis.
 Wong's father survived on a more modest income, and Wong worked as a janitor at Otis College.
 He walked for miles to attend classes.
 He graduated from Otis in 1930 and began working in Hollywood.
-While the alumnus page gives Wong's graduation year as 1932, the introduction to a video interview sponsored by the school refers to his attendance in 1935.
+While the alumnus page gives Wong's graduation year as 1932, the introduction to a video interview sponsored by the school refers to his attendance as much earlier.
 As early as 1933, a Los Angeles newspaper reported that a local art gallery was presenting a one-man show by Wong featuring "monotype drawings and etchings."